-The City's Stormwater website was moved from the Public Works Department home page to the Water Resource Management Department home page in 2005.
-The Stormwater website was updated in 2011 to include water quality sampling data reports as well as additional ALOAS brochures.
-In 2012, the Stormwater website was visited 647 times.
+The City's Stormwater website was

+moved from the Public Works Department home page to the Water Resource Management Department home page in 2005.
+The Stormwater website was updated in 2013 to include additional water quality sampling data reports as well as additional ALOAS brochures.
+In 2013, the Stormwater website was visited 1,585 times compared to 647 times in 2012.